thejeshgn/Ecodiv-responsive/README.md

 For an example webpage, see http://ecodiv.org/swp/test2/Home.html

 ### Issues
-* On the stock Android browser the side menu overlaps with the main text area
+* On the stock Android browser on my Samsung tablet the side menu overlaps with the main text area
 * Probably more...